php-dev-br/laravel-doc-pt-br/mix.md

 Many developers suffix their compiled assets with a timestamp or unique token to force browsers to load the fresh assets instead of serving stale copies of the code.
 Mix can handle this for you using the `version` method.

-The `version` method will generate unique hashes for all of your compiled files and use this hash when including the file from your templates.
-In other words, this provides a convenient, built-in "cache busting" mechanism:
+The `version` method will automatically append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:

     mix.js('resources/assets/js/app.js', 'public/js')
-       .sass('resources/assets/sass/app.scss', 'public/css')
        .version();

-After generating the versioned file, you should use Laravel's global `mix` function within your [views](views.md) to generate the appropriately versioned asset URL:
+After generating the versioned file, you won't know the exact file name.
+So, you should use Laravel's global `mix` function within your [views](views.md) to load the appropriately hashed asset.
+The `mix` function will automatically determine the current name of the hashed file:

     <link rel="stylesheet" href="{{ mix('/css/app.css') }}">

-    <script src="{{ mix('/js/app.js') }}"></script>

 Because versioned files are usually unnecessary in development, you may instruct the versioning process to only run during `npm run production`: